Spondylolisthesis – A Guide on Diagnosis, Treatment and Prevention

 - Discogenic pain is pain coming from a disc.
 While it originates in the back, it can spread to other parts of the body.
 The pain is often felt in the area where the pain spreads, rather than in the back.

-- Chronic intractable neck pain, defined as pain that is continuous, lasts more than six months, and varies in intensity level.
-A total diagnostic work-up will help in pinpointing the proper diagnosis.
+- Chronic intractable neck pain, defined as pain that is continuous, lasts more than six months and varies in intensity level.
+A total diagnostic workup will help in pinpointing the proper diagnosis.

 - Disc herniation is most common between the fourth and fifth lumbar vertebra of the low back area.
 In this injury, the rubbery tissues are torn or ruptured.
-This will be seen on CT or MRI scan, and looks different from standard cases of spondylolisthesis.
+This will be seen on CT or MRI scan and looks different from standard cases of spondylolisthesis.

 If you experience any back pain, it is highly recommended that you consult with a doctor.
 Levels of activity and quality of life will be affected if the injury or condition is left unchecked, and improper treatment due to a false diagnosis can be devastating to your health and wallet.

 Spondylolisthesis is a treatable condition.
 The first step in treating it is to determine spinal stability with a physical and neurological examination by your doctor.
-If there is pain, the levels vary from bothersome to agonizing.
-Diagnosis, treatment, and rehabilitation for bone, joint or connective tissue disorders are provided by physical medicine and rehabilitation doctors.
+If there is a pain, the levels vary from bothersome to agonizing.
+Diagnosis, treatment, and rehabilitation of bone, joint or connective tissue disorders are provided by physical medicine and rehabilitation doctors.

 Diagnostic imaging includes X-rays, CT scans and MRI scans to look at the bigger picture.
 If your vertebra is stable, then a traditional conservative treatment plan is the right fit.
 80% of people found improvement with rest, cryotherapy, over-the-counter medications, bracing, abdominal and lumbar strengthening range of motion exercises, physical therapy, and chiropractic manipulations.